RomainNicolaon/GroupA_Dubail_Project/Beta_Report.md

 The @-moz-keyframes and the @-webkit-keyframes is use to set the opacity, and the fade for the fade animation.

-The welcome page has been deleted because the team managers didin't keep it.
+The welcome page has been deleted because the team managers didn't want to keep it.

 ### - Jewel Page

-We make a carousel with html and css for this carousel we take images photoshop by the Alpha team. these images represent each jewel. they have two animations the first to show how to slide on this carousel.
+We made a carrousel with html and css.
+No js required.
+For this carrousel, we took images photoshoped by the Alpha team.
+These images represent each jewel.
+They have two animations the first to show how to slide on this carousel.

 ```css